 If you're looking for a longer term out-of-office solution, you'll want to check out Vacation mode in iCloud Mail, which we cover in the second part of this tutorial.
-Click this link to jump there now.

 How to Create an Out-of-Office Reply Using Mail Rules